 I’ve expanded on this series of Christmas blog posts to produce a short guide to Christmas in Norway, available now exclusively on Kindle!

-Find out how Norwegians celebrate Jul in this short Kindle booklet, designed to inform and inspire your own Christmas celebrations, wherever you are in the world
+Find out how Norwegians celebrate Jul in this short Kindle book, designed to inform and inspire your own Christmas celebrations, wherever you are in the world

 Most people outside of Norway think Christmas time here must be really magical, snow everywhere, colourful lights, reindeer strolling along the streets, and of course, Lapland is the home of Santa Claus, right?